 It is estimated that close to 228,000 Ontarians are currently living with dementia, and this number is expected to increase.
 By 2038, it is forecasted that over 430,000 Ontarians will have dementia (Ministry of Health and Long-Term Care Discussion Paper, 2016).

 Dementia has a profound life-changing impact - not only on the person living with dementia, but also on their family, friends and caregivers.
 Caregivers play a vital role in helping a person living with dementia to live safely at home, coordinate their care, and navigate the health care system.

-- Funded the Alzheimer Society York Region First Link program to support an additional 200 clients annually with patient navigation services.
+- Alzheimer Society York Region First Link program supports patient navigation services.

-- Assisted nearly 2,000 people to access Adult Day Programs (ADP) across over 20 community support service agencies.
+- Adult Day Programs across over 20 community support service agencies.

-- In six local hospitals, supported specialized Geriatric Emergency Management (GEM) nurses.
-GEM nurses are trained on the specific medical and social needs of complex frail seniors including individuals with delirium, dementia or depression.
+- Geriatric Emergency Management (GEM) nurses in hospitals are trained on the specific medical and social needs of complex frail seniors including individuals with delirium, dementia or depression.

-- Supported phase two of the Caregiver Support Framework, developed in collaboration with over 850 caregivers and health service providers.
+- Caregiver Support Framework developed in collaboration with over 850 caregivers and health service providers.

 - Local working group contributions to the Central LHIN Dementia Planning Report.